 What is Cumulative Preferred Stock?

 - In an unpleasant situation of liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
-The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order. of the company, the cumulative preferred stockholders get the settlement at the earliest in comparison to other stockholders.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order. of the company, the cumulative preferred stockholders get the settlement at the earliest compared to other stockholders.

 - Such stockholdersStockholdersA stockholder is a person, company, or institution who owns one or more shares of a company.
-They are the company's owners, but their liability is limited to the value of their shares. may get a higher rate of return in case the company gets a profitable year.
+They are the company's owners, but their liability is limited to the value of their shares. may get a higher rate of return in case the company gets a good year.

 - The biggest disadvantage is that they don’t enjoy voting rights compared to other stockholders.

-- It is costly than any other stocks available in the market since the cumulative preferred stock carries some extra privileges.
+- It is more costly than any other stocks available in the market since the cumulative preferred stock carries some extra privileges.

 - They may get partial or delayed dividend payments from the company.